PetarBoshnakov/dice-game/README.md

 ## Credits and Acknowledgements
 ---
-Special thanks to Dimitar Gradev and Huben Keranchev regarding their creative ideas on the code style, organization and testing.
+Special thanks to Dimitar Gradev and Huben Keranchev regarding their creative ideas on the coding style, organization and testing.
 Also, absolute acknowledgements for the idea of this README file!

 ## Contact and feedback
 ---